ssbclarke/madi-core-ames/docs/docs/references.md

 # Sources & Attribution

-The following sources, articles, libraries, etc. were used in the creation of MADI.
+The following sources, articles, libraries, etc. were used or referenced in the creation of MADI.
+Not all elements are included in the current product.

 * Graphs
     * [Spinning Around In Cycles With Directed Acyclic Graphs](https://medium.com/basecs/spinning-around-in-cycles-with-directed-acyclic-graphs-a233496d4688)